stresearch/str_hilbertcoresetbounds/README.md

 # Hilbert Coreset Bound Computation

-The code compute generalization bounds on the
+The code compute generalization bounds on the data using teh Frank-Wolfe algorithm to construct coresets over a Hilbert space.
+The primary coreset calculation script takes a model with trained parameters and a dataset on which it operates.
+It provides a file with results that contain all necessary parameters for teh computation of the generalization bound.
+We provide examples of calculating the generalization bounds for the provided models in the notebooks.

 ## Usage